Skip to main content

 Let's break down what's happening here:

-• ->saveTo('local'): This specifies that the backup archive should be saved using the local disk driver, which corresponds to your application's storage/app directory.
+• ->saveTo('local'): This specifies that the backup archive should be saved using the local disk driver, which usually corresponds to your application's storage/app directory.

 • ->run(): This starts the backup process.

+That's it!
+You've just created your first backup.
 Now, let's dive deeper into creating and customizing your backups.